buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 **Garrote, DC 14**: this trap can be very insidious.
 A magically sharpened wire is 1 meter from the ground, between one wall and the opposite one, and runs towards the players.
 A Reflex Saving Throw DC 14 is required or suffer 2d6 slashing damage.

-**Crushing door, DC 16**: this door, as soon as touched, rotates on central hinges and rotating hits the character (or characters if it' \*\*s a large gate).
+**Crushing door, DC 16**: this door, as soon as touched, rotates on central hinges and hits the character (or characters if it' \*\*s a large gate).
 It causes 1d6 bludgeoning damage and continues to rotate for 1d6 rounds.

 **Finger Slicer, DC 14**: this trap is very subtle.
 It presents with a hole about 1 cm in diameter and 7 cm deep.
 Anything that touches the bottom will trigger the trap, causing 2d4 damage to the finger/object inserted.
 The blade might also be poisoned.